Skip to main content

 Students take a variety of classes in theory and practice while also having the opportunity to participate in Theatre UCF production and external internship opportunities.

 This program provides flexibility to pursue an area of study that aligns with student interests and goals that include dramaturgy, directing, design, performance studies, arts administration and more.
-There is also a concentration in the pedagogy of musical theatre.
+There is also a track in the pedagogy of musical theatre.
 Students may also have the opportunity to teach undergraduate courses during their time at UCF.

 M.A.
 Theatre students will graduate with a deeper knowledge of theatre theory, history and practice and be able to apply critical thinking through research and creative work.
 Graduates will have developed dramaturgical skills through their work on productions while also understanding how to apply theoretical frames to their own creative practice.